 “We are receiving data on the speed and direction of each boat in real time.
 If a trawler has slowed down, fishing in a restricted zone, we’ll start the procedure to intercept,” Bundit Kullavanijaya, Head of Vessel Monitoring System workgroup, Thailand Department of Fisheries, said.

 Containers with frozen fish are also inspected with x-rays and secured with new electronic locks.
 Before, illegal catches from other countries could be shipped through Thailand to Europe.

 Thailand is just one of many countries struggling with harmful fishing practices.
 An estimated one-fifth of all worldwide catches are illegal, unreported, or unregulated — globally that’s 10 billion euros per year.

 Some illegal catches would often land in Thailand on refrigerated cargo ships.
 Some of these huge vessels were getting their daily catch from smaller, illegal fishing boats on the high seas — a practice called “fish laundering.”

 Now foreign flag vessels are not allowed into Thai ports anymore unless their cargo is properly certified.

 “Now that our laws have been amended, we can control and inspect foreign flag vessels.
 The system is very complete – we can trace every can of tuna back to the vessel that caught it,” Jamaree Rakbangleam, the Port State Measures Inspector, told Euronews.

-Denis Loctier is a senior Euronews NBC science and nature correspondent, producer and presenter of the "Ocean" documentary series.
+Denis Loctier is a senior Euronews science and nature correspondent, producer and presenter of the "Ocean" documentary series.
 Since 2001, he has produced short TV documentaries on more than 150 international research projects and covered a variety of other topics, from international politics and military conflicts to economy and tourism.
 He holds a double PhD degree in philology and information and communication sciences.